How to make the most delicious salted caramel macaron filling. Unlike salted caramel sauce, this recipe is much thicker and easy to fill macarons.

 Caramel sauce only requires 3 basic ingredients: sugar, butter, cream.
 For salted caramel, we add the salt or use salted butter.

-For making salted caramel as a macaron filling, however, I add gelatine and some mascarpone to thicken the sauce.
+For making salted caramel as a thick macaron filling, however, I add gelatine and mascarpone to thicken the sauce.

 Step-by-Step Recipe for Salted Caramel Macarons Filling

-- First make the caramel by dissolving the sugar over a medium to high heat in a saucepan.
-Don't touch the caramel.
+First make the caramel by dissolving the sugar over a medium to high heat in a saucepan.
+Leave the caramel alone without stirring it.

-- Stir or whisk together using a hand whisk then chill in the fridge for 30 minutes.
+Stir or whisk together using a hand whisk then chill in the fridge for at least 30 minutes.

-normally the left hand support the bottom of the piping bag - I just needed my hand to take the photo!
+normally the left hand supports the bottom of the piping bag - I just needed my hand to take the photo!

-- Sandwich each pair of macarons together with the filling then quickly transfer to a pastry box or biscuit tin and chill in the fridge for 24 hours.
+Sandwich each pair of macarons together with the filling.
+As soon as they're filled, quickly transfer to a pastry box or biscuit tin (especially if the kitchen is hot during summer).
+Chill in the fridge for 24 hours.

 How Long Can My Macarons Keep?